Zhenye-Na/lintcode/Tree/597.Subtree with Maximum Average/README.md

 # 597. Subtree with Maximum Average

-Description
+**Description**

-Given a binary tree, find the subtree with maximum average.
+Given a binary tree, find the subtree with `maximum average`.
 Return the root of the subtree.

 ```
 LintCode will print the subtree which root is your return node.